namitsinghi/cloud-paas/README.md

     1. Deploy a web application on the cloud services and check on the metrics collection.
     2. Upload the docs on github along with the application info
     3. Start the initial draft on the report.

+26-11-2017 Uploading the application on Pivotal

+    Uploading a sample Django app on Pivotal using BASH on windows and running it online.
+Will be uploading the app files to github.